7th Luftwaffe Field Division: Operational history

 The 7th Luftwaffe Field Division was one of several Luftwaffe divisions formed in 1942 from surplus ground crew and intended to serve as conventional infantry divisions.
 The 7th was raised in October 1942, under the command of Generalmajor Wolf Freiherr von Biedermann.

-The division comprised initially of Three battalions of infantry (later four), a battalion of field artillery, a Panzer-Jager battalion and engineer, signal and supply units.
+The division comprised initially of three battalions of infantry (later four), a battalion of field artillery, a Panzer-Jager battalion and engineer, signal and supply units.
 It was sent to the southern sector of the Eastern Front, where it fought at Operation Little Saturn & at Operation Winter Storm.
-It soon withdrew in the face of the Soviet advance and was engaged in the further fighting around the from February to May 1943.
+It soon withdrew in the face of the Soviet advance and was engaged in the further fighting around the Chir river line from February to May 1943.

 In December 1942, the division was assigned to XXXXVIII Panzer Corps to man the Upper Chir River line as part of Operation Winter Storm.
 However its part was brief as late arriving Panzer units from the Caucasus and continued Soviet assaults as part of Operation Little Saturn curtailed relief attempts.
 In March & April 1943 the Divisions remnants were shifted to Defending the Mius River Line.
 In May 1943 the Division was disbanded and its remaining parts absorbed by Felddivision 15 (L).